Gleoman/GildedRose-Refactoring-Kata/README.md

 #### Testing

-I incorporated Rspec as the testing suite for the legacy codebase and developed automated tests to cover off  the pre-existing functionality, testing for the following four broad areas:
+I used Rspec as the testing suite for the legacy codebase and developed automated tests to cover off the pre-existing functionality, testing for the following four broad areas:

 - when dealing with **Standard stock**
 	- normal quality reduction